COVID-19 Testing for Employees

 The consent form specifies demographic data about me that is being given to the testing company.
 Why is this data being collected and what is it used for?

 The data being requested are those items that the laboratory must collect to meet their compliance requirements.
 This information must be reported to the State of Maine for any individual who contracts COVID-19.
 The State of Maine requires that the Maine CDC maintain all testing data indefinitely.

 Where is the testing being administered and when will the center be open?

 The Bates College Testing Center will be on-campus in the Underhill Ice Arena.
-No other activities will be allowed in this building.
-The center will likely be open for scheduled testing Monday, Tuesday, Thursday, and Friday from 8:00 a.m. to 8:00 p.m. and Wednesday from 8:00 a.m. to 5:00 p.m.
-We expect to start testing employees the week of August 16th.
+The center will be open for scheduled testing Monday, Tuesday, Wednesday and Thursday from 7:30 a.m. to 1:00 p.m.
+We expect to reopen the testing center the week of February 8th.

 What can I expect when I arrive at the Testing Center?